Kaipānui Pouaka Whakaata

 Pay for television presenters varies depending on their profile, experience and responsibility.

 Pay for television presenters varies depending on their profile, experience and responsibility.
-Many presenters are employed on short-term contracts and only work part time.
+Many television presenters are employed on short-term contracts and only work part time.

 What you will do